Supporting Teens & YOUTHS Through Tough Times

 How Counselling Can Benefit Teenagers?

-Teenagers face many challenges, from academic pressures and peer dynamics to body image issues and social media influences.
+Young people face many challenges, from academic pressures and peer dynamics to body image issues and social media influences.
 Therapy equips teens with essential skills such as resilience, emotional regulation, effective communication, and self-acceptance.
 By fostering these skills, adolescents can better navigate challenges and develop a stronger sense of self-awareness and confidence.

 Common Mental Health Issues in Teenagers